 Questions about a student's bill can be directed to email@example.com, 972.721.5144 or the Student Account Services webpage.

-The Yearbook fee can be removed by filling out the Opt Out of Yearbook form by the September 20, 2032 deadline.
+The Yearbook fee can be removed by filling out the Opt Out of Yearbook form before the mid-September deadline.

 Address mail to your student at:

 Irving, TX 75062

 The majority of UD's student body is required to live on campus until they are 21 years of age, married, or have senior standing.
 On-campus housing options include traditional freshman dorms, on-campus apartments, and a brand new suite-style resident hall with one, two, and three person options.
 Students who live on campus will also have a meal plan (unless in Student Apartments) and declining balance which can be used at the Haggar cafeteria or the Rathskeller.

 Contact the Office of Student Life at (972) 721-5323 or firstname.lastname@example.org for more information.

 Room rates include the cost of laundry.
 Campus residents can do as much laundry as needed under this plan.

 New incoming freshmen may move into the residence halls at the beginning of New Student Orientation when advised to do so.
 If a student has any boxes that have been shipped from home, they may also pick those up from Printing and Postal on that same Friday afternoon before 5:00 pm.
 For more information, visit the new student information page, or contact the Office of Student Life at 972.721.5323 or via email to email@example.com.
 Continuing students can move into the residence halls and student apartments beginning the following Sunday, at 8:00 am.